cylc/cylc-doc/src/tutorial/furthertopics/clock-triggered-tasks.rst

    PT1H = @wall_clock  => bell

-This tells the suite to clock trigger the ``bell`` task with a cycle offset of ``0`` hours.
+This tells the workflow to clock trigger the ``bell`` task with a cycle offset of ``0`` hours.

-Save your changes and run your suite.
+Save your changes and run your workflow.

-Your suite should now be running the ``bell`` task in real-time.
+Your workflow should now be running the ``bell`` task in real-time.
 Any cycle times that have already passed (such as the one defined by ``initial cycle time``) will be run as soon as possible, while those in the future will wait for that time to pass.

-At this point you may want to leave your suite running until the next hour has passed in order to confirm the clock triggering is working correctly.
+At this point you may want to leave your workflow running until the next hour has passed in order to confirm the clock triggering is working correctly.
-Once you are satisfied, stop your suite.
+Once you are satisfied, stop your workflow.

 By making the ``bell`` task a clock triggered task we have made it run in real-time.
 Thus, when the wall-clock time caught up with the cycle time, the